vezzolter/DSA/DataStructures/Array/DynamicArray/DynamicArray.md

 ```

 ---
 The `ConstIterator` class is defined as a public nested class within the `DA` container.
-This design makes `ConstIterator` accessible to users, enabling them to traverse and interact with list elements directly.
+This design makes `ConstIterator` accessible to users, enabling them to traverse and interact with array elements directly.
 Given the simplicity of the `ConstIterator` class, its functions are defined inline within the container's header file.

 ```cpp
 class DA::ConstIterator {